S0urceror/HB-F1XD-keyboard/readme.md

 After building one and selling the initial 8 boards I got break even.
 Now I am opening up my design for everyone to download, change for personal use only.

 This is a non-commercial license.
 If you wish to license this commercially please drop me a line at sourceror_at_neximus_dot_com.

+## Files
+The PCB and schematics are made for KiCAD.
+In KiCAD you can generate the Gerber files and send them to your PCB manufacturer.

+There is also an Afinity Designer file containing the scans of the original membrane.